mdn/content/files/en-us/web/css/css_columns/basic_concepts_of_multicol/index.md

 The column box will only shrink to be smaller than the declared column width in the case of a single column with less available width than the value of `column-width`.

-In the below example we use the `column-width` property with a value of 200px.
+In the below example, we use the `column-width` property with a value of 200px.
 We get as many 200 pixel columns as will fit the container, with the extra space shared equally.

 {{EmbedGHLiveSample("css-examples/multicol/basics/column-width.html", '100%', 550)}}